Set the Origin Coordinate for a Linear Sequence

 Use this option if a sequence is part of a larger sequence.
 For example, if a sequence is derived from a complete genome and you wish to display the genomic coordinates.

 Open the sequence file and click View → Set Origin.
 Switch to the option "Base numbers start at", type the new start coordinate and click OK.

 In this example, the lacI sequence, derived from the genome of E.coli strain K-12, substrain MG1655, origin is set based on the coordinates of the complete genome.
 On the genomic sequence (Accession NC_000913) the lacI CDS is in the reverse orientation and starts at position 366,428.

-The sequence will now be displayed and numbered based on the new start coordinate.
+The sequence will now be numbered based on the new start coordinate.